What We Can Learn From the Exquisite History and Ornate Aesthetic of Gothic Architecture

 London's iconic Westminster Abbey took its current form under the eye of Henry III.
 He initiated construction in 1245 and had the abbey church built in an Anglo-French Gothic style.
 It includes all of the classic Gothic features, including flying buttresses, rib vaults, rose windows, and pointed arches.

-The church, which has been the home to every English and British monarch since 1066 continues to play an important role in British culture.
+The church, which has been the home to every English and British monarch since 1066 continues to play a culturally significant role in Britain.

 St. Stephen's Cathedral